Here's a quick guide to fix this. We wasted quite a lot of time tring to fix

 FIX: Open the advanced settings of the asio4all control panel and here check "always resample 44.1kHz <-> 48 KHz".

-In most cases it's point 1. or 2. or 3.
+In most cases it's point 2., 3. or 4.
+In Windows 10 often 4.
 Regarding point 2. we found out about the

-metro app issue because everithing had worked before and suddenly asio4all stopped working
+metro app issue because everything had worked before and suddenly asio4all stopped working

 although exclusive mode was still disabled.
 After many successless trials of fixing it we